-When you need to send important documents or packages, you want a reliable and secure mailing service.
+When sending important documents or packages, you want a reliable and secure mailing service.
 That’s where USPS Certified Mail comes in.
 It’s a trusted option that provides proof of mailing, delivery, and recipient signature.
 In this guide, we’ll explore USPS Certified Mail.
-We will discuss how it differs from Priority Mail and First-Class Mail, and the factors that determine its cost.
+We will discuss how it differs from Priority Mail and First-Class Mail and the factors determining its cost.
 Let’s dive into the details of USPS Certified Mail.

 USPS Certified Mail Explained